-This is understandable—nobody wants to send an email saying they’ve achieved nothing in the last three months—but the more time passes, the harder it becomes.
+Nobody wants to send an email to their PhD supervisor saying they’ve achieved nothing in the last three months.
+The more time passes, though, the harder it becomes.

-Another month passes, but you haven’t yet caught up with where you should have been after that first month (perhaps because you under-estimated how long that piece of work would take).
+Another month goes by, but you haven’t yet caught up with where you should have been after that first month (perhaps because you under-estimated how long that piece of work would take).
 It’s now been two months, so you want to produce even more before you say anything.

 The more time passes, and the more you feel you should have produced, the harder it gets to reach out.
 You avoid being reprimanded, but you also become more and more isolated.